imagej/imagej.github.io/_pages/update-sites/setup.md

 <img src="/media/update-sites/personal-update-site-1.png" width="770"/>

+Alternatively, you can click the "Add update site" button and manually type in the URL of your site.

 When you start the upload process you will be prompted for your password.

 ### Dedicated plugin update sites